-Andrzej Karałow (b.
-1991) is a Polish pianist, composer and improviser based in Warsaw, Poland.
-He is an assistant lecturer at the Fryderyk Chopin University of Music in Warsaw.
+Andrzej Karałow, b.
+1991 is a young Polish pianist, composer and improviser.
+He is currently an assistant professor at the Fryderyk Chopin University of Music in Warsaw.
 Doctor of musical arts.

 For 2018/19 season he was selected to work with London Philharmonic Orchestra during LPO Young Composers mentoring program, which resulted in premiere performance of his orchestral work “Veins” in Southbank Centre in London.
 Andrzej Karałow is a laureate of many national and international piano competitions, e.g. Milosz Magin Competition in Paris, Konzerteum in Athens, or Frederic Chopin National Competition in Warsaw.
 Equally successful as a composer, he is a prize winner of, among others, the 2nd Karol Szymanowski International Composition Competition in Katowice, “Opus 966” Composition Competition in Poznań, Opera Compostion Competition in Miskolc, Hungary, where he was praised for his professionalism, imagination and artistic sensibility.